kay1810/DevOpsVault/Powershell/UseCases.md

 * start/stop service in remote servers
 * change service account login for service in remote servers
 * add new user to remote servers
 *  clear old files older than specific time to free up space
+*  network test to url
+*  read json/csv
+*  write to csv